 p.
 328. Change the heading Family RAMPHASTIDAE: New World Barbets and Toucans to Family RAMPHASTIDAE: Toucans, and move the new heading to p.
 329 to replace the heading Subfamily RAMPHASTINAE: Toucans.
-Change the Notes under this heading to read: See comments under Semnornithidae.
-Change the heading Subfamily CAPITONINAE: New World Barbets to Family CAPITONIDAE: New World Barbets, and change the heading Subfamily SEMNORNITHINAE: Toucan-Barbets to Family SEMNORNITHIDAE: Toucan-Barbets, insert the following:
+Change the hootes under this heading to read: See comments under Semnornithidae.
+Change the heading Subfamily CAPITONINAE: New World Barbets to Family CAPITONIDAE: New World Barbets, and change the heading Subfamily SEMNORNITHINAE: Toucan-Barbets to Family SEMNORNITHIDAE: Toucan-Barbets.
+Under the heading Family SEMNORNITHIDAE: Toucan-Barbets, insert the following: